CROWN POINTE ACADEMY (K-2)

 This K-2 educational facility was my first experience with a project affected by multiple permitting AHJs and their unique Child-Safety and code requirements.

-As any Architect can attest to, you can end up in quite a bind when two separate decision-makers make demands at odds with each other.
+As any Architect can attest to, you can end up in quite the bind when two separate decision-makers make demands at odds with each other.
 Typically, that conflict occurs between Client Requests and Code requirements—but here, the AHJ's requests were the contradictions.
-Ultimately, Child Care code requirements ending up driving the designs and fixtures of the Pre-K and Kindergarten spaces while IRC controlled the Business and other Education occupancies.
+Ultimately, Child Care code requirements ending up driving the designs and fixtures of the Pre-K and Kindergarten spaces.
+IRC controlled the Business and other Education occupancies.

 Outside of the challenges, this project had plenty opportunities for exceptional design and personal growth.
-The opportunity to design Custom graphics and reveals in the Stucco Facades and develop branded signage for the Academy reminded me that Architecture is ultimately a business of people, and the most satisfaction you can achieve is reinforcing a client's identity, image & beliefs through their new Architectural home.
+The opportunity to design Custom graphics or reveals in the Stucco Facades and develop branded signage for the Academy reminded me that Architecture is ultimately a business of people.
+The most satisfaction you can achieve is reinforcing a client's identity, image & beliefs through their new Architectural home.
 All material selections were carefully made to reflect the colors, scale and interests of the younger student body.

 My contributions to this project were primarily—but not limited to—as follows: